sandervalstar/meson_test/README.md

 - To initialize the build setup using meson run: `meson build` in the terminal.
 - A folder with the name "build" has now appeared in your project (but no executables have been built yet)
 - To compile all the executables type: `ninja -C build` (`-C build` means we're first going into the `build` directory before running any of the ninja commands)
 - To compile a single executable after build setup, type: `ninja -C build` followed by the path of the executable.
-For instance, to compile main in bst folder, type `ninja -C build test/my-gtest/my-gtest.cpp.executable`
+For instance, to compile my-gtest, type `ninja -C build test/my-gtest/my-gtest.cpp.executable`
 - All the executables are under `./build/test/`.
-For instance, to run the main executable in bst folder, type: `./build/test/my-gtest/my-gtest.cpp.executable`
+For instance, to run my-gtest, type: `./build/test/my-gtest/my-gtest.cpp.executable`
 - (Take a look at the `meson.build` files in the project root, src and test directories to understand how the build process works.)

 # Testing